opensimworld/active-npcs/README.md

 The controller runs a single timer, that updates the states of all the NPCs every 5 seconds.
 This allows it to be extremely lightweight, as it does not block any script processing, but it may also cause delays when executing commands.

+# Bugs

+The controller was tested with version 0.8.2.1 .
+There may be multiple issues with other versions.
+Please add an issue, or get in touch with Satyr Aeon @ hypergrid.org:8002 .